 - MFQS also reduces the response time.

-Consider a system that has a CPU-bound process, which requires a burst time of 40 seconds.
+Example: Consider a system that has a CPU-bound process, which requires a burst time of 40 seconds.
 The multilevel Feed Back Queue scheduling algorithm is used and the queue time quantum ‘2’ seconds and in each level it is incremented by ‘5’ seconds.
-Then how many times the process will be interrupted and on which queue the process will terminate the execution?
+Then how many times the process will be interrupted and in which queue the process will terminate the execution?

 - Process P needs 40 Seconds for total execution.